tronprotocol/documentation-en/docs/developers/archive-manifest.md

 java -jar ArchiveManifest.jar -b 5120 -d /tmp/output-directory/database -m 4
 ```

-After the command is executed, `archive.log` will be generated in the `. /logs` directory, you can see the result
+After the command is executed, `archive.log` will be generated in the `. /logs` directory, you can see the result.

 #### Integrated startup script